During office hours

 I joined the University in February 2013 as Director of the first Teenage Pregnancy Knowledge Exchange

 My knowledge and skills on teenage pregnancy are drawn from frontline experience as a family planning nurse and health visitor and over 25 years strategic leadership – 12 years in Government and 13 years as Policy Director for Brook, the UK's leading young people's sexual health charity.
+I am currently Teenage Pregnancy Advisor to Public Health England and working with the World Health Organisation to share the success factors of the Strategy with other countries seeking to address high teenage pregnancy rates and improve adolescent sexual and reproductive health.

 There has been a considerable amount of research into teenage pregnancy and teenage parenthood.
 The characteristics of young people at risk have been identified and the evidence on what works is well established.
 I am particularly interested in developing more research into service user involvement and the social context which influences how young people and teenage parents use and benefit from services.
 Understanding the perceptions and attitudes of both the service user and the practitioners is essential for improving service design and the effectiveness of one to one consultations.
 Getting services and communication skills right is always important, but even more so when local resources are limited.
 Building trust in services, particularly among the most vulnerable young people, increases their early uptake of support and saves the costs of later intervention.